The Victorian Murals in St. Thomas' Church

 Canon E. B. Savage (Vicar of St. Thomas' Church 1882 - 1914) felt that the Gothic style of building in St. Thomas' lent itself to wall painting.
 His idea for a scheme of decoration was converted into pictures by renowned local artist John Millar Nicholson and then painted by the firm of Nicholson Brothers of Well Road Hill, Douglas.
 As in Ancient times, the work was the best it could possibly be for the GLORY OF GOD.

 The overall thought throughout the scheme of decoration is, "THE CHRISTIAN LIFE".

 Below is a brief summary of the paintings, their location and their meaning.

-The beautiful Nicholson Murals are best seen in their full glory by visiting the church.
+The beautiful Nicholson Murals, which cover some 520 square metres (622 square yards) of wall space, are best seen in their full glory by visiting the church.